adrianlita/academic/oop/README.md

 ## Linked List and Doubly Linked List

 Both the simply linked list and the doubly linked list are implemented using sentinel element, for simplicity and code efficiency.
+On the doubly linked list, whenever a certain position is looked for the function decides automatically if it starts at head or at tail (whichever is closer).

 Implementation of linked lists:
   * head and tail